sabia-publisher/paginar/README.md

 W.I.P. far from complete

-You can check who it will look at the end on this [link](https://sabia.pub/book/okabayashi-uma-perspectiva-decolonial-para-o-design-no-brasil/read/haDxQvbtIIX4Hh5cOyee/content)
+You can check how it will look at the end in this [link](https://sabia.pub/book/okabayashi-uma-perspectiva-decolonial-para-o-design-no-brasil/read/haDxQvbtIIX4Hh5cOyee/content)

 - [ ] Custom Component (or Web Component) to be used on any environment
 - [ ] Paginate content